-The Arrowhead Public Schools Student Handbook contains information that students and parents are likely to need during the school year.
+The Arrowhead School District Student Handbook contains information that students and parents are likely to need during the school year.
 The handbook is organized alphabetically by topic.
-Throughout the handbook, the term the student's parent is used to refer to the parents, legal guardian, or other person who has agreed to assume school-related responsibility for a student; the term superintendent is used to refer to the superintendent or his/her designee.
+Throughout the handbook, the term "the student's parent" is used to refer to the parent, legal guardian, or other person who has agreed to assume school-related responsibility for a student.

 The Student Handbook is designed to be in harmony with Board policy.
 Please be aware that this document is updated annually, while policy adoption and revision are ongoing processes.
 Therefore, any changes in policy that affect student handbook provisions will be made available to students and parents through newsletters and other communications.
 These changes will generally supersede provisions found in this handbook that have been made obsolete by newly adopted policy.
 Please note that references to policy codes are included to help parents confirm current policy.
 A copy of the District's Policy Manual is available on the school website.